arXiv/admin-webapp/README.md

 You should be able to go to a page like  http://localhost:5000/login  or  http://localhost:5000/register

+While developing, it's best to open up dev.arxiv.org/admin for legacy Tapir so you can make changes freely.
+In some cases it can be helpful to open up product Tapir at arxiv.org/admin, but tread carefully so you don't unintentionally modify a user profile.

 # Running the tests

 After setting up you should be able to run the tests with